 To be fair, Justice Stewart wasn't the first—or the last—to struggle to define the murky concept of obscenity.
 Courts throughout the nation have wrestled with this topic for ages.

-Between 1942 and 1956, Congress passed some 20 laws concerning obscenity, and almost every state did the same.
-Finally, in 1957, the Supreme Court announced the test for obscenity, holding that material is obscene if, in view of contemporary community standards, its dominant theme appeals to the average person's "prurient interest."
-Accordingly, courts were to judge content by its tendency, when viewed as a whole, to arouse sexual desire.
+Between 1942 and 1956, Congress passed some 20 laws regulating obscenity, and almost every state did the same.
+Then in 1957, the Supreme Court announced the test for determining what is obscenity.
+The court said that material is obscene if, under contemporary community standards, its dominant theme appeals to the average person's "prurient interest."
+Accordingly, courts were left to judge content by its tendency, when viewed as a whole, to arouse sexual desire.
 (Roth v.
 United States, 354 U.S. 476 (1957).)

 The Roth test proved to be very difficult to apply consistently.
 Courts reached contrary results when considering identical material.
 For example, in the 1960s, courts in some states deemed Henry Miller's book Tropic of Cancer obscene, while courts in others held that it was not.
 The legal status of the book differed depending on the state in which it was published or sold.
 The Supreme Court finally considered the book in 1964, deciding that it was not obscene.

-Justice Stewart penned his notorious description of obscenity in Jacobellis v.
+Justice Stewart penned his notorious description of obscenity in a case called Jacobellis v.
 Ohio, also decided in 1964.
 In that case, the manager of an Ohio theater had been convicted for exhibiting the French film "The Lovers."
 In a split decision overturning the conviction, the Justices could not agree on whether the film was obscene or which legal standard should be used.
-In his inimitable way, Justice Stewart opined that obscenity must be limited to "hard-core pornography."
+Justice Stewart opined that obscenity must be limited to "hard-core pornography."
 Courts have apparently agreed, as today obscenity is practically, if not technically, restricted to matters involving sexuality.

 The Supreme Court eventually moved from the Roth test to a slightly more comprehensive view of obscenity.
-Under the approach adopted in Miller v.
-California, before a state bans a form of expression on the grounds that it is obscene, it must establish that the material, when taken as a whole:
+In Miller v.
+California, the court held that before a state bans a form of expression on the grounds that it is obscene, it must establish that the material as a whole:

-Courts still use the Miller test to differentiate between obscene matters and those protected under the Constitution.
-The states are free to establish more liberal interpretations of obscenity, but they may not apply standards that are any more exacting.
+Courts still use the Miller test to differentiate between obscene material and content that's protected under the Constitution.
+The states are free to establish more liberal interpretations of obscenity, but they can't apply standards that are any more exacting.
 Yet, no matter the standard involved, the line between constitutionally protected speech and obscenity is not only thin but also difficult—if not impossible—to pin down.
 It evolves alongside social perceptions of decency.

 Criminal cases aren't the only legal proceedings involving questions of obscenity; the issue also arises when governments seek to regulate or stop certain behavior, or seize and destroy controversial material.